-• PFRS 7, Financial Instruments: Disclosures - Servicing Contracts PFRS 7 requires an entity to provide disclosures for any continuing involvement in a transferred asset that is derecognized in its entirety.
-The amendment clarifies that a servicing contract that includes a fee can constitute continuing involvement in a financial asset.
-An entity must assess the nature of the fee and arrangement against the guidance in PFRS 7 in order to assess whether the disclosures are required.
+• PFRS 7, Financial Instruments: Disclosures - Servicing Contracts the disclosures are required.
 The amendment is to be applied such that the assessment of which servicing contracts constitute continuing involvement will need to be done retrospectively.
 However, comparative disclosures are not required to be provided for any period beginning before the annual period in which the entity first applies the amendments.